-We’ve found ourselves in the midst of a hot summer, with bright sunny days and sultry evenings.
-Unless you belong to a gym or fitness center, it’s hard to find a time to get out and exercise when it’s not scorching outside.
-However, the beauty of this stretch of the year is if you time it just right – in those early morning hours or just as dusk sets in – it’s the most glorious time to go for a walk.
-And, despite our want to get the old heart pumping and the muscles burning, the reality is there a vast number of reasons to take a walk every day (or most days).
-Here are six of the benefits of walking, in case you needed a reason to get out and get moving.
+We’ve found ourselves nearing the end of a hot summer, one that was filled with bright sunny days and sultry evenings.
+Unless you belong to a gym or fitness center, it was hard to find time to get out and exercise when it wasn’t scorching outside.
+However, with fall approaching, the opportunities to get out and get active have opened up.
+The beauty of this stretch of the year is if you time it just right – in those early morning hours or just as dusk sets in – it’s the most glorious time to go for a walk.
+And, despite our want to get the old heart pumping and the muscles burning, the reality is there are a vast number of reasons to take a walk every day (or most days).
+Here are six of the benefits of walking – in case you need a reason to get out and get moving.

 Walking can be a great workout, but the key is we have to get our heart rates elevated enough to burn calories.
-However, waking for exercise isn’t one size fits all, so we have to know our target heart rate zone, which will allow you to determine how fast and how far you need to go to reach it.
-To track your heart rate, we recommend you invest in a heart rate monitoring watch so you can not only confirm you’re walking at a fast enough pace but to make sure you’re doing it safely.
+However, walking for exercise isn’t one size fits all, so you have to know your target heart rate zone, which will allow you to determine how fast and how far you need to go to reach it.
+To track your heart rate, we recommend you invest in a heart rate monitoring watch so you can not only confirm you’re walking at a fast enough pace but make you can ensure you’re doing it safely.

 To find out what you need to do to lose weight walking, calculate the following values: